maddie-maddela/Java/README.md

 &nbsp;

 Choose among 4 options when you place an order - Espresso, Cappuccino, Latte, and Macchiato.
 Coffee is the super class from which Espresso, Cappuccino, Latte, and Macchiato inherit.
-They each override the prepare() method.
+They each override the prepare() method from the Coffee class.

 The coffee class and its methods: